harness/developer-hub/docs/database-devops/get-started/onboarding-guide.md

  - Access to a Harness account.
  - A Kubernetes cluster, connected via a Harness delegate.
     - You **must** ensure that your Kubernetes cluster has network access to the target database, as well as the Git repository containing your changelog.
-    - Your cluster must be set us as [build infrastructure](https://developer.harness.io/docs/category/set-up-kubernetes-cluster-build-infrastructures/) which can be tested by running the `git clone` step of a custom sgae.
+    - Your cluster must be set us as [build infrastructure](https://developer.harness.io/docs/category/set-up-kubernetes-cluster-build-infrastructures/) which can be tested by running the `git clone` step of a custom stage.
  - Credentials configured for your database:
     - If you are using **Oracle** connecting as the user `sys`, be aware that this is not currently supported.
     - credentials need the ability to create/alter/query two tables named `DATABASECHANGELOG`, and `DATABASECHANGELOGLOCK` as well as the ability to update all data in these tables.
 Credentials also need the ability to execute whatever operations are in your SQL changelogs.